 This course is accepted as a language credit towards university entrance.
 Spanish 11 is based on the skills introduced in Spanish 9 and 10.
 Students will develop their listening, speaking, reading and writing skills to a higher level in preparation for Spanish 12.
 New verb tenses, grammar points and vocabulary will be presented through a variety of themes that will expand the students' communication abilities.
 Students can expect to do written, oral and aural exercises as well as projects and class presentations.
 The cultures of the Spanish -speaking world will continue to be explored through readings, films, short stories, and music.
-Students whose first language is Spanish are encouraged to challenge this course.
+Students whose first language is Spanish are challenge encouraged to this course.
 Recommended prerequisite: Spanish 10

 This course emphasizes building on structures and vocabulary learned in the previous grades.
 Oral and written communication is of primary importance.
 New vocabulary and grammar serve mainly to make communication clearer and more interesting.
 Francophone culture from around the world is examined through literature, music, films, projects, skits, and presentations.
 Class activities include ongoing quizzes and tests, short compositions, both oral and aural work, varied reading comprehension and grammar as it relates to composition and oral expression.
-Recommended prerequisite: French 11 written and oral communication is a priority.
-New grammar and vocabulary serve to make communication clearer, more detailed, and more interesting.
-Course work continues to be presented through thematic units that further develop understanding of the diverse cultures of the Spanish -speaking world.
+Recommended prerequisite: French 11 through thematic units that further develop understanding of the diverse cultures of the Spanish -speaking world.
 Students can expect to use written, oral and aural exercises, short compositions, projects, films, literature, music and other cultural opportunities to master the course material.
 Recommended prerequisite: Spanish 11

 Spanish 12 emphasizes building on the grammatical structures, vocabulary and verb tenses learned in Spanish 9-11.
-Development of higher levels of
+Development of higher levels of written and oral communication is a priority.
+New grammar and vocabulary serve to make communication clearer, more detailed, and more interesting.
+Course work continues to be presented